-Subsequently, the Chief of Station said he had meetings with Dr. Governer in his apartment in Leopoldville where Dr. Governer to carry out the assassination of Lumumba and Dr. Governer also, according to the Chief of Station, gave him lethal biological substances and medical equipment with which to administer them.
+Subsequently, the Chief of Station said he had meetings with Dr. Governich in his apartment in Leopoldville where Dr. Governich in his apartment in Leopoldville where Dr. Governich gave him instructions that he said came from the headquarters to carry out the assassination of Lumumba and Dr. Governich also, according to the Chief of Station, gave him lethal biological substances and medical equipment with which to administer them.